One of the biggest concerns for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.

 4. Don’t forget to use the Keywords

 As we have stated previously, Keywords are the key to a successful SEO strategy.
-There is no point to doing all that research if you’re not going to use the keywords you have.
+There is no point in doing all that research if you’re not going to use the keywords you have.

 You should maintain a keyword density of 3% at most in every article you write.
 A higher keyword density could lead to overstuffing which is not good for ranking.